rskronek/Election_Analysis/README.md

 ## Project Overview
 Colorado Board of Elections needs following details about the recent local congressional elections.

-	•	Total votes
+   •Total votes
-	•	List of total votes for each county – total number, percentage
+   •List of total votes for each county – total number, percentage •Largest county turnover
-	•	Largest county turnover
-	•	Total number and percentage of votes each candidate won
-	•	The winner of the election based on popular vote
+   •Total number and percentage of votes each candidate won •The winner of the election based on popular vote

 ## Election Audit Results